-How to Write a Personal Letter to Accompany an Offer on a Home Purchase
+How to Write a Personal Letter for a Home Offer in CA

 If California is your home, you have most definitely heard of this very common real estate practice.
 If California is not your home, welcome!
 Moving here and taking the plunge to purchase a home entails a process that, to the outside world, might seem irrational or unjustifiable.
 But to those of us who live here, sharing stories about how 'John Doe' outbid the other interested parties and managed to close on his house has become a natural part of our daily conversations.
 Everyone who lives here and has bought a house here has a story, and we seem to eat up the creative strategies people employ to turn their dreams into realities.